Big Cat Rescue

 Volunteers work 6 days a week, with Sundays off.
 The day usually starts with breakfast at 7am followed by the first work shift at 7.30am.
 There are several breaks throughout the day including lunch and work normally finishes at around 5pm.

-Evenings are for you to relax and spend time with volunteers and staff at the volunteer lodge.
-Dinner is usually at 7pm and there may sometimes be a South African Braai (BBQ) or a chance to sit around the fire pit in the boma and watch the incredible African starry night sky!
+During the evening, you can relax and spend time with volunteers and staff at the volunteer lodge.
+Dinner is usually at 7pm and there may sometimes be a South African Braai (BBQ) or a fire pit in the boma.
+It's an amazing place to watch the incredible African starry night sky!

 On your day off, you can relax at the volunteer lodge, head into the local town or take advantage of some of the activities in the area such as zip-lining!